-"Act" means the Water Services Act, 1997 (Act No 108 of 1997), as amended from time to time;
+"Act" means the Water Services Act, 1997 (Act No. 108 of 1997), as amended from time to time;

-"agreement" means the contractual relationship between the municipality and a consumer, whether written or deemed as provided for in the municipality's by-law relating to credit control and debt collection;
+"agreement" means the contractual relationship between the Municipality and a customer, whether written or deemed as provided for in the Municipality's by-law relating to Credit control and Debt collection;

-"approved" means approved by the municipality in writing;
+"approved" means approved by an authorised agent;

-"area of supply" means any area within or partly within the area of jurisdiction of the municipality to which a water service is provided;
+"area of supply" means any area within or partly within the area of jurisdiction of the Municipality to which a water service is provided;

-"authorised agent" means-
+"authorised agent" means:

-- (a) any person authorised by the municipality to perform any act, function or duty in terms of, or to exercise any power under, this by-law; - (b) any person to whom the municipality has delegated the performance of certain rights, duties and obligations in respect of providing water supply services; or

-(c) any person appointed by the municipality in a written contract as a service provider for the provision of water services to consumers on its behalf, to the extent authorised in such contract;
+- (a) any person authorised by the Municipality to perform any act, function or duty in terms of, or to exercise any power under, this by-law; - (b) any person to whom the Municipality has delegated the performance of certain rights, duties and obligations in respect of providing water supply services; or - (c) any person appointed by the Municipality in a written contract as a service provider for the provision of water services to customers on its behalf, to the extent authorised in such contract;

-"average consumption" means the average consumption of a consumer of a municipal service during a specific period, and is calculated by dividing the total measured consumption of that municipal service by that consumer over the preceding three months by three;
+"average consumption" means the average consumption of a customer of a municipal service during a specific period, and is calculated by dividing the total measured consumption of that municipal service by that customer over the preceding three months by three;

-"best practicable environmental option" means the option that provides the most benefit or causes the least damage to the environment as a whole, at a cost acceptable to society, in the long term as well as in the short term;
+"best practicable environmental option" means the option that provides the most benefit or causes, the least damage to the environment as a whole, at a cost acceptable to society, in the long term as well as in the short term;

-"borehole" means a hole sunk into the earth for the purpose of locating, abstracting or using subterranean water and includes a spring;
+"borehole "means a hole sunk into the earth for the purpose of locating, abstracting or using subterranean water and includes a spring;

-"Building Regulations" means the National Building Regulations made in terms of the National Building Regulations and Building Standards, 1977 (Act No 103 of 1977) as amended;
+"Building Regulations" means the National Building Regulations made in terms of the National Building Regulations and Building Standards Act, 1977 (Act No. 103 of 1977);